-Usually eaten around Easter and Christmas, they have got a lovely orange hint to them, not too sweet, but delicious to have with a cup of tea or a Greek coffee.
+Usually eaten around Easter and Christmas, they have got a lovely orange hint to them, not too sweet, but delicious to have with a cup of tea or a Cypriot coffee.

 They’re perfect for vegans, which means for us Greeks they’re great for our pre-Easter fast too!

 This recipe will make a batch of about 15 biscuits dependent on how large or small you make them, but they’re lovely to double up the recipe and to pop in a little bag, tie a ribbon round and gift to friends and family your visiting."

 190g Caster Sugar